(Reuters) - February kicks off the presidential nominating contest for both the Democratic and Republican parties.

 Bloomberg had previously been praised within the party for his advocacy and philanthropy on climate change and in fighting gun violence.
 Bloomberg served as mayor of New York from 2002 to 2013.

-The U.S. senator from Minnesota has focused much of her campaign on winning the neighbouring state of Iowa, presenting herself as a pragmatic alternative to the likes of Sanders and Warren and charming voters with a self-effacing sense of humour.
+The U.S. senator from Minnesota has focused much of her campaign on winning the neighboring state of Iowa, presenting herself as a pragmatic alternative to the likes of Sanders and Warren and charming voters with a self-effacing sense of humor.

 Klobuchar, 59, has also consistently qualified for Democratic debates, which has helped keep her candidacy viable.
 She was further boosted when the New York Times recently endorsed her – along with Warren – for the nomination.

 But Klobuchar is running out of time - and a poor showing in Iowa will likely sink her campaign.

 The New York entrepreneur and former tech executive is focusing his outsider campaign on an ambitious universal income plan.
 Yang, 45, wants to guarantee all Americans between the ages of 18 and 64 a $1,000 check every month.

 The son of immigrants from Taiwan, Yang calls automation the biggest threat facing U.S. workers.
 He has built a small but enthusiastic following, particularly on social media.

 The Samoan-American congresswoman from Hawaii and Iraq war veteran is the first Hindu to serve in the U.S. House of Representatives and has centered her campaign on her anti-war stance.

 Gabbard’s populist, anti-war approach has won her fans among the far left and the far right.